HiassofT/highspeed-sio/README.txt

 patchrom -k xl.rom xlhi.rom

-To create a patched ROM without the fast NMI handler, use the "-n" option.
 To disable patching the powerup code (coldstart when pressing SHIFT+RESET), use the "-p" option.
 Of course you may also use two or more options at the same time.
 For example:

-patchrom -k -n -p xl.rom xlhi2.rom
+patchrom -k -p xl.rom xlhi2.rom

 Now you can use your EPROM burner to create a ROM replacement for your Atari.